sheldonucr/ucr-eecs168-lab/lab2/README.md

 ## Part 5: Creating Layout (continues from lab1)

 To design a layout, you need to be familiar with the Lamba-based rules design.
 This helps you save your time for design cycle and debugging Design Rules Check (DRC) errors.
-For Synopsys PDK, you can access 90nm technology we are currently using in the following location at `/usr/local/synopsys/pdk/SAED_PDK90nm/documents/SAED_90_Design_Rule.pdf` at `storm.engr.ucr.edu`.
+For Synopsys PDK, you can access 90nm technology we are currently using in the following location at `/usr/local/synopsys/pdk/SAED_PDK90nm/documents/SAED_90_Design_Rule.pdf` at `bender.engr.ucr.edu`.
 To see this document, you can launch a `evince` viewer from our server.
 Due to the license issue, please do neither download this document in your computer nor re-post this publicly.

 ```
 evince /usr/local/synopsys/pdk/SAED_PDK90nm/documents/SAED_90_Design_Rule.pdf
 ```
+If envince is not installed, you can download this file to your desktop using a file transfer application ( WinSCP, Filezilla) or use the network drive and then use your computer's pdf viewer.

 It is recommended that you keep running and check with DRC tool for your layout design while you design.
 In this tutorial you just sequentially design first and then check your DRC later.
 However, in practice, you need to keep checking your DRC with layout to find errors earlier and correct your errors and mistakes.